dasong-sd/LOGISAFETYGEN/README.md

-# LogicSafetyGen
+# LogiSafetyGen

-**LogicSafetyGen** is a comprehensive benchmark and evaluation framework designed to assess the safety of autonomous agents using verifiable logic rules.
-It provides a complete pipeline for policy extraction, LTL rule generation, trace fuzzing, and safety evaluation across diverse scenarios (Bank Manager, Teladoc, Smart Lock).
+**LogiSafetyGen** is a comprehensive evaluation framework designed to assess the safety of autonomous large language models (LLMs) using verifiable logic rules.
+It provides a complete pipeline for policy extraction, LTL rule generation, trace fuzzing, and safety evaluation across diverse scenarios.
+By using LogiSafetyGen, we created LogiSafetyBench, a benchmark suite for evaluating the safety of LLMs in following complex regulations and policies.

 ## 🛠️ Installation & Setup